SemDemoen/SemDemoen/README.md

 I like working with tools like Burp Suite, Metasploit, Wireshark and Nmap.
 The OWASP Top 10 is something I know from practice, not just from class.
 I'm also used to working with Linux and use Bash for basic automation tasks.

-In the second semester of my final year I studied at VSB-TUO in Ostrava through Erasmus.
+In the first semester of my final year I studied at VSB-TUO in Ostrava (Czechia) through Erasmus.
 Good for my independence and for seeing how IT education works outside of Belgium.

 LinkedIn: www.linkedin.com/in/sem-demoen